[Updated May 2026]

 Spadina Literary Review (Online magazine based in Toronto, since 2011)

-- Submissions year-round on a rolling basis; check out the SLR guidelines
+- Submissions open year-round on a rolling basis; check out the SLR guidelines

 - Simultaneous submissions okay if stated